This article was originally published on Dec. 19, 2016, and was updated on April 23, 2020.

 Engage your team

-Each time you publish something, you could send out an email to your staff and ask them to share it on their personal LinkedIn, Twitter or Facebook.
-You can reward employees who share the most each month with special prizes or giveaways.
+Each time you publish a new post, send out an email to your staff and ask them to share it on their personal LinkedIn, Twitter or Facebook.
+In addition, encourage your team to submit guest posts or give you topic ideas.

-The elements of a great post
+Pay attention to the elements of a great post

 Look at analytics

 What trends are you seeing?
-If you write a 1,000-word post, how much time do people spend reading it?
+How much time do people spend reading your blog?
 Once you follow your analytics closely, you’ll be able to better predict what people want to read about.